canaery/xdflow/docs/api/core.md

 - `DataContainer.data` returns the wrapped `DataArray`
 - many `xarray.DataArray` methods are proxied and rewrapped into a new `DataContainer`
 - `data_history` is stored in `attrs`
+- coordinates remain available for predictors, validators, scoring, and downstream alignment

 ## `xdflow.core.base`